ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-air-water-heat-pump.md

     HeatPump:AirToWater,
         \memo air-to-water heat pump system which provides either chilled or hot water with single- or variable speed compressors.
-        \min-fields 29
+        \min-fields 56
       A1 , \field Name
         \required-field
         \type alpha
-        \note Enter a unique name for this air-to-water heat pump A2 , \field Availability Schedule Name
+        \note Enter a unique name for this air-to-water heat pump A2 , \field Availability Schedule Name Heating
         \type object-list
         \object-list ScheduleNames
-        \note Enter the name of a schedule that defines the availability of the unit
+        \note Enter the name of a schedule that defines the availability of the unit in cooling mode
         \note Schedule values of 0 denote the unit is off.
 All other values denote the unit is available
+        \note If this field is left blank, the unit is available the entire simulation A3 , \field Availability Schedule Name Cooling
+        \type object-list
+        \object-list ScheduleNames
+        \note Enter the name of a schedule that defines the availability of the unit in cooling mode
+        \note Schedule values of 0 denote the unit is off.
+All other values denote the unit is available
-        \note If this field is left blank, the unit is available the entire simulation A3 , \field Operating Mode Control Method
+        \note If this field is left blank, the unit is available the entire simulation A4 , \field Operating Mode Control Method
         \type choice
         \key ScheduledModes
         \key EMSControlled
         \key Load
         \default Load
-      A4 , \field Operation Mode Control Schedule Name
+      A5 , \field Operating Mode Control Schedule Name
         \note This field is used if the control method is set to ScheduledModes
         \note Schedule values control operating mode: 0=off, 1=cooling, 2=heating
         \type object-list